SungYinYang/python-finance/README.md

-# Python Finance Web app
+# Python Stock Finance Web app

 The web application can be accessed at : [Finance Info](https://python-homework2.herokuapp.com)